 [6]{ \coords{} \foreach \x in {0,0.02,...,1.0} { \xdef\coords{\coords (\x,\gval{#1}{#2}{#3}{#4}{#5}{\x})} } }

 [6]{ \coordsf{#1}{#2}{#3}{#4}{#5}{} \draw[#6, very thick] plot[smooth] coordinates {\coords}; }

 [6]{ \coordsg{#1}{#2}{#3}{#4}{#5}{} \draw[#6, very thick] plot[smooth] coordinates {\coords}; }

-\subsection{Pushforward distribution}
+\subsection{Pushforward Distribution}

-Since the CPIP objective imposes no soft or hard constraints on the marginals, the optimizer $\gamma^\star_\delta$ in \eqref{eq:solution} is not a relaxed optimal transport plan from $\pi$ to $\nu$.
-Consequently, although $\nu^\star_\delta$ provides a smooth, cost-aware, one-parameter deformation of the input distributions, it should not be interpreted as the pushforward of $\pi$ through $\gamma^\star_\delta$.
-One may instead enforce the source marginal to be equal or close to $\pi$ while leaving the other marginal unconstrained by adding marginal penalties, as in relaxed optimal transport \cite{relaxedOT,chizat2018scaling,chizat2018unbalanced}, but such formulations typically do not admit closed-form solutions.
-As an operational alternative, one can consider the \emph{pushforward distribution}, obtained by applying the Markov kernel induced by $\gamma^\star_\delta$ to the source law:
+The CPIP criterion optimizes over joint laws $\gamma(\,\cdot,\cdot\given w)$ without imposing or penalizing any marginal constraint.
+Therefore the solution $\gamma^\star_\delta$ in \eqref{eq:solution} should not be viewed as a transport plan that maps $\pi$ to $\nu$.
+In particular, the tilted marginal $\nu^\star_\delta(\cdot\given w)$ is simply the second marginal of $\gamma^\star_\delta$ and does not represent the distribution obtained by pushing $\pi(\cdot\given w)$ through $\gamma^\star_\delta$.
+If one wants a transport-style interpretation, one can modify the objective by enforcing the marginals to equal or remain close to the inputs via penalties, as in relaxed optimal transport \cite{relaxedOT,chizat2018scaling,chizat2018unbalanced}.
+Such formulations, however, typically sacrifice the closed-form solution.
+As an operational alternative within the CPIP construction, we can define a pushforward of the original source law by using the Markov kernel induced by $\gamma^\star_\delta$: